JulioCFSdev/JulioCFSdev/README.md

   🎮 I am Game Developer at Ludus Lab

-  📚 I want to learn more about Unity and Unreal Engine 5 in Game Development.
+  📚 I want to learn more about Automated Tests.

-  💻 I'm interested in Machine Learning, Neural Networks applied to game development.
+  💻 I'm interested in Machine Learning, Neural Networks applied to game development and Automated Tests in Python .